mahiuddin22/Ecommerce/README.md

 ## About Ecommerce
-This is an E-commerce site that builed using laravel.
+This is an E-commerce site that builed using laravel 8.

+##Database Schema Design
+Every project need a proper plan or schema design before starting the project.

 - [Simple, fast routing engine](https://laravel.com/docs/routing).